Maria-Berta/su26-ai301-contribution/README.md

 ### Expected Behavior

-[Foreign keys should appear in the "Relation View" section and in the "Browse" tab, foreign key values should be clickable links that navigate to the referenced table]
+[Foreign keys should appear in the "Relation View" section and in the "Browse" tab, foreign key values should be clickable links that navigate to the referenced table — exactly as they do for non-versioned tables.]

 ### Current Behavior

-[phpMyAdmin acts as if there are no more foreign keys on this table, but they are still there]
+[phpMyAdmin acts as if there are no foreign keys on the table, even though they still exist in the database and are visible in SHOW CREATE TABLE.]

 ### Affected Components

 [The issue likely affects the foreign key parser and the table structure display logic.
 Based on the maintainer's clue, I suspect the problem is in how `SHOW CREATE TABLE` output is parsed — specifically when a `PERIOD FOR SYSTEM_TIME` line appears before foreign key constraints.

-I'll identify the exact files after setting up the development environment locally.]
+I'll identify the exact files after setting up the development environment locally.

+Update:

+The issue affects src/ConfigStorage/Relation.php in phpMyAdmin, specifically the getForeignKeysData() method at line 429.
+This method calls SHOW CREATE TABLE and passes the result to the phpmyadmin/sql-parser library.
+When MariaDB system versioning is enabled, the SHOW CREATE TABLE output includes two new constructs that the SQL parser library has never been taught to handle — GENERATED ALWAYS AS ROW START/END columns and a PERIOD FOR SYSTEM_TIME clause — causing the parser to fail silently and return no foreign keys.]

 ---